lucia-auth/lucia/documentation/content/oauth/providers/discord.md

 ---
 title: "Discord"
-description: "Learn about using the Discord provider in Lucia OAuth integration"
+description: "Learn how to use the Discord OAuth provider"
 ---

 OAuth integration for Discord.
 Refer to [Discord API documentation](https://discord.com/developers/docs/getting-started) for getting the required credentials.
 Provider id is `discord`.